In this article

-Trunkster makes intelligent, sleek and unique suitcases that uses a revolutionary sliding door mechanism instead of traditional zippers.
+Trunkster makes intelligent, sleek and unique suitcases that use a revolutionary sliding door mechanism instead of traditional zippers.

-Trunkster was created by Jesse and Gaston, two globetrotters that realised there was a need to fix the problems faced with most suitcases.
+Trunkster was created by Jesse and Gaston, two globetrotters that realized there was a need to fix the problems faced with most suitcases.

 When they couldn't find a solution that satisfied them, they decided to take things into their own hands.